A Particle Method for Solving Fredholm Equations of the First Kind: Additional Examples

-We do not include the approximation obtained with IB as this coincides with that of EM.
 Figure~\ref{fig:gaussian_motivation} clearly shows that the EM estimate, despite identifying the correct support of the solution, cannot recover the correct shape and is not smooth.
 On the contrary, both EMS and SMC give good reconstruction of $f$ while preserving smoothness.

 Then we compare the deterministic discretization~\eqref{eq:ems_discrete} of the EMS recursion~\eqref{eq:ems} with the stochastic one given by SMC with the exact potential~\eqref{eq:gaussian_potentialexact}.
 To do so, we consider the variance of the obtained reconstructions, their integrated square error~\eqref{eq:ise}, the mean integrated square error for between $h$ and